Fun Facts About Self-Directed IRA LLCs & Prohibited Transactions

 You truly can invest in anything, aside from life insurance, collectibles and certain “prohibited transaction” investments outlined in Internal Revenue Code Section 4975.

-Beware Prohibited Transactions.
+Beware of Prohibited Transactions.

 In general, the easiest way to avoid engaging in a prohibited transaction is to avoid investing in a business you may have a “conflicting interest” in.
 Such as your own business, etc.